dspringuel-va/blog-posts/devops-handbook/README.md

 Peer review of changes means that the code is reviewed by the appropriate subject matter expert before the code is actually integrated and deployed.
-This can be done in a various ways, like over-the-shoulder review (a developer looks at the code of another one as the latter walks through the code), or tool assisted code review (like a pull request on GitHub).
+This can be done in various ways, like over-the-shoulder review (a developer looks at the code of another one as the latter walks through the code), or tool-assisted code review (like a pull request on GitHub).

 *Why*

-The main benefits is to review and catch potential issues before the code is integrated.
+The main benefits are to review and catch potential issues before the code is integrated.
 That means that the cost and the time to fix those issues are really low.
-Furthermore, code reviews encourages smaller batch size of work, since small changes are easier and faster to review.
+Furthermore, code reviews encourage smaller batch size of work, since small changes are easier and faster to review.

 #### Enable pair programming to improve all our changes
 *What*

-Pair programming is having two developers working togheter at a single computer.
+Pair programming is having two developers working together at a single computer.
 One is writing the code (the driver), while the other is reviewing the code as it's being written (the navigator).
 Then, developers switch place after a given amount of time, usually after 15